 5. Experience Autumn Colours at an Ontario park

-Head over to an Ontario park and marvel at the changing fall scenery including the red, orange, and yellow leaves, while you take in the cool air on a hike or on a bike ride.
+Head over to an Ontario park and marvel at the changing fall scenery, including the red, orange, and yellow leaves, while you take in the cool air on a hike or on a bike ride.
 Ontario Parks Fall Colour Report.

 6. Go on a Cruise

 Perhaps the best way to see fall colours is to go on a cruise across Ontario’s waterways.
-Traverse the Trent-Severn lift locks, or enjoy various scenarios of Ontario’s Cottage County as you cruise the myriad waterways.
+Traverse the Trent-Severn lift locks, or enjoy various scenarios of Ontario’s Cottage Country as you cruise the myriad waterways.
 Thanksgiving weekend is the last day of operation for many cruise operators and is also one of the most popular weekends for fall colour tours.
 So book soon if you are planning to go on one.

 - The Island Queen Cruise, 9 Bay Street, Parry Sound